google/TensorNetwork/docs/tutorial.rst

 **Dangling Edge**

-Dangling edges are edges that only have one side point to a node, where as the other side is left “dangling”.
-These edges represent output axes or intermediate axes that have yet to be connected to other dangling edges.
+Dangling edges are edges that only have one side point to a node, with the other side left “dangling”.
+These edges can represent output axes, or they can represent intermediate axes that have yet to be connected to other dangling edges.
 These edges are automatically created when adding a node to the network.

 .. code-block:: python